Pabau GO app

 Who benefits from an ADHD symptom tracker

-ADHD symptom trackers are essential for multiple clinical roles and settings:
+ADHD symptom trackers are useful across multiple clinical roles and settings:

 • Psychiatrists and nurse practitioners: Prescribe medication and need objective data to guide dosing and medication selection.
 A tracker provides the evidence base for treatment changes.